pellegrino/workstation-automation/README.md

 # Dotfiles OS X

-Dotfiles for mac os x
+Dotfiles for mac os x.
+Check the configuration file for the installed software.

 ## Installation setup